 The river Pindar, after melting from the Pindari glacier adjacent to the Nandadevi range in the Kumaon region, flows north and meets Alaknanda at the busy town of Karn Prayag.
 A temple with a small staircase takes us to a bed of pebbles on the eastern bank of the confluence of the two rivers.
 Each river is straddled by a highway bridge.

 Karn Prayag can be called the gateway between Garhwal and Kumaon regions of Uttarakhand.
 As a result, travelling to Karn Prayag is quite easy.
 It is a major stop on the highway between Rishikesh and Badrinath.
-Plus, you can travel from a Kumaoni city like Almora.
+Plus, you can travel from a Kumaoni cities like Almora.
 Due to this reason, buses halt here for 15-20 minutes, allowing people plenty of time to interchange buses.
 Taxis are also aplenty, as are restaurants and lodges.

 Rudra Prayag is the second most important confluence in Uttarakhand.
 It is the confluence of two rivers coming from two important Dhams in the Char Dham Yatra.
 The river Mandakini flowing from Kedarnath in the north joins the Alaknanda river flowing from Badrinath in the east.
 The confluence is marked by the Rudranath temple.
-A beautiful lodge named the Baba Kaali Kamli Wala Dharamshala is situated on the bank of the confluence across the temple.
-There is beautiful view of the confluence from this lodge, enhanced by the constant music of the two rivers bouncing on rocks and joining each other.
+A beautiful lodge named the Baba Kaali Kamli Wala Dharamshala is situated on the bank of the confluence opposite the temple.
+There is a beautiful view of the confluence from this lodge, enhanced by the constant music of the two rivers bouncing on rocks and joining each other.

 Also interesting at this confluence is the long stretch of a river beach on the southern bank of Alaknanda.
 Similar river beaches can be seen at Rishikesh.
 You can spend an entire evening on this beach, having fun on the sand.
 Every dawn and dusk, a Ganga Aarti prayer takes place at the Rudranath temple.

-Dev Prayag is India’s second-holiest river confluence, second only the to Ganga – Yamuna Sangam at Allahabad.
+Dev Prayag is India’s second-holiest river confluence, second only the to Ganga – Yamuna Sangam at Prayagraj.
 At Dev Prayag, the river Alaknanda is joined by river Bhagirathi.
 The latter rushes in from the icy slopes of Gangotri from the northern direction.

 Rishikesh is the first major city in the combined river’s path where you get to see Ganga river in Her full glory and strength.
 It is also the first city on the course of the river where She is celebrated, worshipped and revered by every household.
 One look at the evening time Aarti at the city’s Triveni Sangam is a goose-bump inducing experience.
 It says all about the river’s importance to Rishikesh, Uttarakand and all of India.